Reading 'A Midsummer Night's Dream' in the woods

 Ratios

-At the most, we will operate on a ratio of 1 adult to 8 children, however, this will more often than not be 1 adult to 4 children or better.
+At the most, we will operate on a ratio of 1 adult to 5 children.

 Curriculum